 During my first Wilderness Classic, whenever I stumbled out of the alder and onto a game trail, I’d see Roman Dial‘s shoe tread.
 You get to know all the leaders’ treads during the Classics.
-Roman’s had little v’s.
+Roman’s left little “V” marks.
 I’d lose the game trail, take my standard ‘down-is-down’ strategy, eventually find another great game trail and soon see those damned v’s again.

 I had heard of Roman’s adventures when I was in high school in Anchorage.
 My style was pretty different… I carried two quarts of liquid milk on my first backpacking trip.

-One of my graduate school advisors, Peter Kelemen, had a loose connection with Roman and sent him an email on my behalf, likely looking for fieldwork opportunities.
-I didn’t hear back.
+One of my graduate school advisors, Peter Kelemen, had a loose connection with Roman and sent him an email on my behalf, in case Roman had fieldwork opportunities for me.
+We didn’t hear back.

 When I moved back to Anchorage I emailed Professor Dial in hopes of finding a connection to the Environmental Science department at Alaska Pacific University.
 He must have been in the field.

 I did some substitute teaching and at one point I had Cody Roman Dial and Jazz Dial in classes.
-I mentioned that I had emailed their dad and hadn’t heard back.
+I mentioned that I had emailed their dad and hadn’t heard back and they politely told me that Roman fields a lot of random emails.

 Hig and Erin, classmates from Carleton, gave a slideshow in Anchorage on their way from Seattle to the end of the Aleutian Peninsula.
 Hig introduced me to Roman, and… nothing exciting happened.
 It was kind of like stalking a hot girl for years, finally meeting, and then… I don’t know how to end this analogy.